jadeelizs/Landing-Page/README.md

 Here I will be working on a simple web landing page.
 I've added some basic HTML markup text as the beginning structure of the landing page.
+Added images and proper text for the landing page.
+Added some CSS.

 Images shown on Landing Page